nekno/DV7toDV8/README.md

   - Run the script a third time
   - Approve the `mkvmerge` utility to run
 - All utilities should now be approved and the script can be run normally

+## Linux
+- The steps for running the script on Linux are similar to those for macOS with a few exceptions
+  - The script will not prompt you to enter language codes.
+These can be specified using the `-l` flag or ommitted to include all tracks
+  - The script will not prompt you to approve the tools to run.
+As long as the tools are executable, they should run without issue

 # Building